Wednesday, 29 April 2020

 .
 Rapid hardening cement is mostly used where rapid construction is needed like the construction of pavement.

 .
-It also gives high strength
+It also gives high strength4.
+Quick setting cement

 Quick setting cement is the cement which sets in a very short time.
 The initial setting time is 5 minutes and the final setting time is 30 minutes.
 The composition of quick setting cement.